An API is a user interface

 Discussions: Lobsters, Hacker News

-An API is a user interface for programmers and is essentially no different from a graphical user interface, command-line user interface, or any other interface a human (“user”) is expected to work with.
-Whenever you create a publicly callable function you’re creating a user interface.
-Programmers are users, too.
+An API is a user interface for programmers, and is no different from a graphical user interface, command-line user interface, or any other interface a human is expected to work with.
+Turns out programmers are people – who would have thought?

 A library exists of two parts: implementation and exposed API.
 The implementation is all about doing stuff and interacting with the computer, whereas the exposed API is about giving a human access to this, preferably in a convenient way that makes it easy to understand, and making it hard to get things wrong.